FreddieRidell/freddieridell.com/src/content/blog/2019-03-bailout-returning.md

 Often in a function you have to deal with a special case.
 When I say "special case" I don't mean the sort of special case that's been tacked on later in a functions life ("ohh, `foo` does almost exactly what I need, if I just add a new parameter I can make it..." ←  (never do this)).

-In this situation, the special cases I'm talking about are ones that are know at the functions original authoring; eg:
+In this situation, the special cases I'm talking about are ones that are know at the function's original authoring; eg:

 * the function takes an array **which might be empty**
 * the function takes a parameter **which might be `null`**